mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

-# Flux
+# Ansible for Pythonistas

-An application architecture for React
+An introduction to Ansible for Python programmers

 ---